ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 #### Action Comment Guidelines

 - The wording of each action should be in active tense, describing a capability of the role.
 So instead of calling an action "Generate TLS certificates," we would call it, "Generates TLS certificates."
 - The bulk of the action comments should be placed in the `tasks/main.yml` file.
 However, there may be use cases for putting an action comment in another file.
-For instance, if we did not support adding wildcard TLS certificates on Windows hosts only, then we might add an action comment to the `install-Windows.yml` file with the appropriate action section heading with further details.
+For instance, if the business logic is different for Windows hosts, then we might add action comments to the `install-Windows.yml` file explaining the different logic.
 - The goal of action comments are to present our users with some easy to understand bullet points about exactly what the role does and also elaborate on some of the higher-level technical details.

 ### TODO Comments